TruncatedDinoSour/armour/doc/d/pDB-1.md

 This section describes the format of two entry types:

 1. Simple entry: Used as an initial entry, which will be turned into a Complex entry later on.
 Cannot be directly used in the database.
 2. Complex entry: A Simple entry which has gone through the Chunking process described in this document.
+This type of entry can be directly used in the database.

 ### Simple entries

-Simple entries are a basic data structure which cannot be used directly in the database due to chunking requirements.
 An entry is a collection of fields.
+Simple entries are a basic data structure which cannot be used directly in the database due to chunking, grouping, and integrity requirements.

-A simple entry has the following structure:
+A Simple entry has the following structure:

 | C type                        | Name         | Description                         |
 | ----------------------------- | ------------ | ----------------------------------- |